 Life for a Maasai woman is extremely difficult.
 With a husband who must travel by foot, often up to 100 miles, to water the herds of goat or other livestock, the women must provide food, water, money for school aged children and care for all living in the boma.
 In Kenya, school is said to be free but a mandatory “building fee” and required uniforms can range in the hundreds of dollars for 1 child.
 Many cannot afford to send their children to school.
 Most Maasai girls are married at young ages, frequently to older men.
 With their tradition of Female Circumcision and lack of hygiene it is imperative to reach out to this community.

 Below are educational and population statistics for the Maasai in this region:

 Most boys drop out of school before they are 12 years old to help the family.
 And if the girls are unable to go to school (because of cost) they can be easy pray for older men who see them at home.
 When some one asks for your daughters hand in marriage it is taboo to turn them down, especially if they are wealthy.

 Please join us in reaching these amazing people.
 You can be the team behind the team by donating financially or come join us for a one to two week outreach working directly with this project.
-We travel with teams three times in 2021.
-March, June, and October.
+We will travel with teams two times in 2022.
+June and October.

 For more information contact email@example.com